TiffanyDegbotse/Query_Your_Model/README.md

 # Query Your Model

-This project implements an end-to-end framework for interacting with machine learning models through natural-language–style queries.
+This project implements an end-to-end framework for interacting with machine learning models through natural language style queries.
 It combines FastAPI (for backend explainability services), Streamlit (for a conversational UI), and explainability methods like SHAP with retrieval-augmented reasoning to make predictions more transparent and interpretable.
 The system allows you to upload a trained model, input feature values for a new instance, generate explanations using SHAP feature attributions, retrieve similar past reasoning cases for context, and interact with the model via a simple chat-style interface.

 ##  Features
 - FastAPI backend (`/explain` endpoint): loads a scikit-learn model, generates predictions and probabilities, computes SHAP explanations for the input instance, and retrieves top-K similar cases using cosine similarity over SHAP + feature vectors.